 When data lies at the core of its strategy, it becomes a data-driven cybersecurity approach.

 Data often shows and knows what we do not.
 Big data analytics refers to analyzing large, varied volumes of data often untouched by regular analytics software.
 The data can be structured, unstructured, or a mixture of both.
-This data can be used to analyze historical patterns and come up with better security threat controls.
+It can be used to analyze historical patterns and come up with better security threat controls.

 Through a combination of big data, machine learning, and artificial intelligence, businesses can perform a thorough analysis of current and past data and determine what is “normal”.
 Based on the results of these findings, organizations can strengthen their cybersecurity arrangements to raise flags when there is a deviation from the expected and the normal.